bhattlab/phanta/README.md

 The main outputs are merged tables that list the abundance of each taxon, in each sample.
 Rows are taxa and columns are samples.

-* `final_merged_outputs/counts.txt`: gives the number of read (pairs) assigned to each taxon
+* `final_merged_outputs/counts.txt`: provides the number of read (pairs) assigned to each taxon

-* `final_merged_outputs/relative_abundance.txt`: same as `counts.txt` but normalized out of the total number of reads in each sample that were ultimately assigned to any taxon during abundance estimation.
+* `final_merged_outputs/relative_read_abundance.txt`: same as `counts.txt` but normalized out of the total number of reads in each sample that were ultimately assigned to any taxon during abundance estimation.

-* `final_merged_outputs/corrected_relative_abundance.txt`: same as `relative_abundance.txt` but abundances are corrected for genome length.
-Only species (and not higher taxonomic levels) are included in this report.
+* `final_merged_outputs/relative_taxonomic_abundance.txt`: similar to `relative_read_abundance.txt` but abundances are corrected for genome length.
+In addition, only species (and not higher taxonomic levels) are included in this report.

-TODO: Edit the above as needed as we change the names of things, etc.

 For examples of the above outputs, please see the `testing/final_merged_outputs` subdirectory.

-*Note*: To filter `counts.txt` or `relative_abundance.txt` to a specific taxonomic level (e.g., species, genus), or to change `corrected_relative_abundance.txt` to a higher taxonomic level than species, please refer to [Filtering Merged Tables to a Specific Taxonomic Level](#filtering-merged-tables-to-a-specific-taxonomic-level) under [Provided Postprocessing Scripts](#provided-postprocessing-scripts).
+*Note*: To filter `counts.txt` or `relative_read_abundance.txt` to a specific taxonomic level (e.g., species, genus), or to change `relative_taxonomic_abundance.txt` to a higher taxonomic level than species, please refer to [Filtering Merged Tables to a Specific Taxonomic Level](#filtering-merged-tables-to-a-specific-taxonomic-level) under [Provided Postprocessing Scripts](#provided-postprocessing-scripts).

 # Advanced
 ## Advanced Usage